.17 Rem Fireball Ammo

 Year Event

-2020 The .17 Rem Fireball continues to gain popularity among varmint hunters and precision shooters.
+2020 The .17 Rem Fireball continues to be popular among varmint hunters and precision shooters.

 2008 Remington introduces the Model 700 SPS Varmint rifle chambered in .17 Rem Fireball.

-2007 Remington Arms officially introduces the .17 Rem Fireball cartridge to the market.
+2007 Remington Arms Company introduces the .17 Rem Fireball cartridge at the SHOT Show.

-The .17 Rem Fireball offers impressive ballistic performance, particularly for its size.
-Here's a breakdown of its key performance characteristics:
+The .17 Rem Fireball offers excellent performance characteristics that have made it popular for varmint hunting and target shooting.
+Here\'s a breakdown of its key performance characteristics:

 Characteristic Performance